 Have you ever been hacked or compromised on your WordPress website?
 In most cases, it is not a targeted attack but rather a script kiddie or automated hack attempt.
 You don’t need to panic and take down your website to fix the problem.
-In this article, we will tell you everything you need to take control of your WordPress site and protect it from getting hacked again.
+In this article, we will tell you everything you need to take control of your WordPress site and protect it from hackers in the future.

 Is Your WordPress Hacked?
 Contact Experts Now!